Enabling return and stewardship

 Spotlight on corporate stewardship

 In AP3’s experience, companies which are well managed produce higher risk-adjusted returns over time.
 Successful integration of sustainability into a company’s business operations boosts competitiveness and profitability.
 Equity markets also value such companies more highly for reasons of quality and stability.
+Together with governance and sustainability managers, AP3’s portfolio managers in the equities group takes an active part in the dialogue with the companies to bring about change in the right direction.

 Swedish equities – effective corporate governance and good investment opportunities

-Tailored global equity management
+Tailored global equity management with focus on sustainability

 More about AP3